F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 The dependencies with the `host` key set to `true` are the dependencies that are required for the build, but not for the runtime.

+#### Variables and Functions available in the portfile.cmake
+The variables and functions available in the `portfile.cmake` are described in the [create command documentation](https://learn.microsoft.com/en-us/vcpkg/commands/create).
+The most important variables are:
+- `CURRENT_PACKAGES_DIR`: the directory where the package is installed: `<vcpkg root>/installed/<triplet>/<port name>`

 ### Installation
 To install the port locally, run:
 ```bash